algoan/nestjs-components/packages/http-exception-filter/README.md

 ## Usage
 ### Default usage
-Use the interceptor as a global interceptor (cf. refer to the [last paragraph](https://docs.nestjs.com/interceptors#binding-interceptors) of this section for more details).
+Use the http exception filter as a global filter (cf. refer to the [last paragraph](https://docs.nestjs.com/exception-filters#binding-filters) of this section for more details).

 Example: